 To understand the impact on cases, beyond deaths, it is important to know how cases are distributed in the population.
 Unlike deaths, cases are fairly well aligned with the population.
 Meaning, folks will test positive for Covid-19 roughly correlated with their percent of the population.

 This is important because it could mean that as vaccines are rolling out to younger populations, the case rate could flatten or even increase, but deaths will not.
-There is already evidence that case loads are dropping in certain age groups in the UK, Israel and US, but as you can see that may not impact the overall case load significantly.
+There is already evidence that case loads are dropping in certain age groups in the UK, Israel and the U.S., but as you can see, that may not impact the overall case load significantly.